-Often we think the pain will disappear on its own, trialling simple lifestyle changes with no improvement.
+Many Australians put up with foot pain daily, hoping that the pain will disappear on its own, and trialling simple lifestyle changes with no improvement.

 So, what are some of the causes of foot pain when walking?

 Plantar Fasciitis (Heel Pain)

 Plantar fasciitis or ‘heel spurs’ is a condition that causes sharp, shooting pain beneath the heel that may radiate into the arch.
 Generally, the pain is worse in the first few steps in the morning, and when standing after sitting and towards the end of the day.
 The pain is caused by micro-tears to the plantar fascia (the long, tight cord that spans the arch) where it attaches directly beneath the heel.
 As we engage and use the fascia with every step we take, if this condition is left untreated, the pain can persist for a long time and the damage may become chronic.

 Foot pain when walking may result from abnormal pressure or friction on the skin, with hard skin cells becoming thicker and thicker causing a callus.
 This can eventually lead to a central core, or corn, pushing deep into the tissue.
 Learn more about corns and calluses here.

 An ingrown toenail occurs when part of your toenail protrudes into the side of the skin surrounding the nail, or into the nail bed itself.
 Many Australians experience ingrown nails at least once in their life and if left untreated, it can allow for the entry of bacteria in the toe resulting in infection.